-Part B: How Glaciers Move
+Part B: Glaciers on the Move

 Most glaciers creep along at a pace that's too slow to detect with the naked eye (about a foot a day).
 But sometimes conditions are just right to cause glaciers to surgesurging glacier: a glacier that experiences a dramatic increase in flow rate, 10 to 100 times faster than its normal rate; usually surge events last less than one year and occur periodically, between 15 and 100 years. forward at speeds up to 100+ feet per day!

 - Read Background Essay: Fastest Glacier (Acrobat (PDF) 40kB Jul3 11) from PBS Learning Media.

 - Watch the Fastest Glacier video below (running time approximately 5 minutes).
 Take notes as you watch, so you are prepared to discuss the following questions with your classmates.

 - How fast does the Jakobshavn Glacier move compared to other glaciers?

 - What is the scientists' explanation for the increased speed of the Jakobshavn Glacier?